Guardians of the Galaxy Vol. 3: Filming

 Production designer Beth Mickle said Gunn chose to mainly use practical effects for Vol. 3 after they did so with their work on The Suicide Squad.
-In February 2021, Gunn stated the film would be shot using Industrial Light & Magic's StageCraft virtual production technology that was developed for the Disney+ Star Wars series The Mandalorian, but in October, he said they would not be able to use the technology because the sets were too big, believing they were larger than the sets used on The Suicide Squad.
+In February 2021, Gunn stated the film would be shot using Industrial Light & Magic's StageCraft virtual production technology that was developed for the Disney+ Star Wars series The Mandalorian (2019-2023), but in October, he said they would not be able to use the technology because the sets were too big, believing they were larger than the sets used on The Suicide Squad.
 The interior of the Guardians' new ship, the Bowie, was a four-story set.
-Judianna Makovsky serves as costume designer.
+Judianna Makovsky served as costume designer.
 The Guardians of the Galaxy Holiday Special was filmed at the same time as Vol. 3, from February to late April 2022, with the same main cast and sets.
 Gunn enjoyed being able to switch to filming the special after doing scenes for Vol. 3, given the tonal difference between the two with Vol. 3 being more "emotional", feeling it helped provide a "relief" to the actors as well, and called the Holiday Special shoot easier than Vol. 3.
 In February 2022, Callie Brand was revealed to appear in the film as an alien.
 Shooting was also expected to occur in London, England, in late 2021.
-Filming wrapped on May 6, 2022.
+Vol. 3 is the first MCU film to feature the word "fuck" uncensored; it is spoken by Quill.
+The dialogue "Open the fucking door" was not scripted, but improvised by Pratt on Gunn's suggestion, although, there was some consideration over giving the one-liner to Groot instead.
+Gunn was inspired by the Korean film The Villainess (2017) for the action scenes in Vol. 3.
+Filming on Vol. 3 wrapped on May 6, 2022.